 LoginModule describes the interface implemented by authentication technology providers.
-LoginModules are plugged under applications to provide a particular type of authentication.
+Login modules are plugged in beneath applications to provide a particular type of authentication.

 While applications write to the LoginContext API, authentication technology providers implement the LoginModule interface.
-A Configuration specifies the LoginModule(s) to be used with a particular login application.
-Therefore different LoginModules can be plugged in under the application without requiring any modifications to the application itself.
+A Configuration instance specifies the Login Module(s) to be used with a particular login application.
+Therefore different login modules can be plugged in under the application without requiring any modifications to the application itself.

-You can implement your own LoginModules by extending vbsec::LoginModule.
+You can implement your own login modules by extending vbsec::LoginModule.

 LoginModule serves as the parent of all login modules.
-User plugin login modules must extend this class.
+User plug-in login modules must extend this class.
 Login modules are configured in the authentication configuration file and called during the login process.
-Login modules are responsible for authenticating the given subject and associating relevant Principals and Credentials with the subject.
+Login modules are responsible for authenticating the given Subject and associating relevant Principals and Credentials with the subject.
 They are also responsible for removing and disposing of such security information during logout.

-To use the LoginModule, you need to set it in the authentication configuration file, just like any other LoginModule.
-During runtime, the new customized module will need to be loaded by the secured application.
+To use the LoginModule it must be included in the authentication configuration file alongside any other required login modules.
+At run-time, the configured login modules will be loaded by the secured application.